FOREX-Onshore yuan rates hit 4-yr low, dollar and euro steadier

 “It wouldn’t surprise me if they continued to let it fall.
 China has enormous structural problems.
 This devaluation is happening because it clearly is needed if they want to meet their growth targets.”

-The yuan, also known as the renminbi or RMB, was 0.5 percent weaker offshore at 6.5270 per dollar after some minimal profit-taking in London time, following a 0.3 percent weakening of the onshore rate to 6.4538.
+The yuan, also known as the renminbi or RMB, was 0.7 percent weaker offshore at 6.5373 per dollar after London traders came online, following a 0.3 percent weakening of the onshore rate to 6.4538.

-Traders say that speculators who trade on the difference between the two rates are unwilling to push it past 1,000 ticks, judging that authorities would be liable to intervene at that point.
-That makes levels around 6.55 a strong initial support for the yuan for now, they say.
+Traders say that speculators who trade on the difference between the two rates are unwilling to push it past 1,000 ticks, judging authorities would be liable to intervene at that point.
+That makes levels around 6.55 a strong initial support for the yuan, they say.

-Strategists from Deutsche Bank recommended selling the dollar with a call option structure of 6.65/7.10, meaning they expect the currency to weaken up into that range, but not top it, over the next six months.
-They also pointed to previous examples of when the onshore/offshore spread had reached similar levels in 2011 and August of this year.

-“In both instances, the spread widened to a high of more than 1,100 points before it narrowed back on policy intervention,” they said.
-“As such, it is possible that the basis widens further, particularly if the authorities remain on the sidelines.”

-The common currency was still poised to end the week with a 0.7 percent gain, having soared after the ECB delivered a much tamer-than-expected monetary easing package late last week and disappointed euro bears.
+The common currency was still poised to end the week on a 0.7 percent gain, having soared after the ECB delivered a much-tamer-than-expected monetary easing package late last week and disappointed euro bears.

 The greenback may have suffered big losses against the euro this week but the seemingly inevitable divergence in U.S. and European monetary policy was expected to continue supporting the dollar in the longer term.